Hebrew: דָּוִיד —transliteration: David —possible meaning: “beloved one,” assuming it was derived from דוד (DWD) which means “beloved”

-Not long after this David was sent for to soothe with his harp the troubled spirit of Saul, who suffered from a strange melancholy dejection.
-He played before the king so skilfully that Saul was greatly cheered, and began to entertain great affection for the young shepherd.
+Not long after this, David was sent for to use his harp to soothe the troubled spirit of Saul, who suffered from a strange melancholy dejection or depression.
+He played before the king so skilfully that Saul was greatly cheered, and began to have great affection for the young shepherd.

 It is supposed by some that the sixth, seventh, and eleventh Psalms were composed by him at this time.

-Hearing that Keilah, a town on the western frontier, was harassed by the Philistines, David with his men relieved it (1 Sam.
-23:1-14); and then, for fear of Saul, he fled to the strongholds in the “hill country” of Judah.
-Compare Ps.
-31.
+Hearing that Keilah, a town on the western frontier, was harassed by the Philistines, David with his men relieved it (1 Samuel 23:1-14); and then, for fear of Saul, he fled to the strongholds in the “hill country” of Judah.
+Compare Psalm 31.

 Fighting against Israel

 Harassed by the necessity of moving from place to place through fear of Saul, David once more sought refuge among the Philistines (1 Samuel 27).
 He was welcomed by the king, who assigned him Ziklag as his residence.
 Here David lived among his followers for some time as an independent chief engaged in frequent war with the Amalekites and other tribes on the south of Judah.

 Achish summoned David with his men to join his army against Saul; but the lords of the Philistines were suspicious of David’s loyalty, and therefore he was sent back to Ziklag, which he found to his dismay had been pillaged and burnt during his brief absence.
 David pursued after the raiders, the Amalekites, and completely routed them.